 Many sentencing alternatives are available to someone with a 1st, 2nd, 3rd, or subsequent DUI offense.
 Nearly all these sentencing options allow eligible individuals to avoid jail time and maintain their employment and driving privileges.

 Most programs allow participants to continue any necessary drug and alcohol treatment for successful rehabilitation.
 I am familiar with the application and admission process for all DUI sentencing alternative programs.
+If some jail time is unavoidable, you may be eligible DUI work release.

 Finally, I can determine your eligibility for DUI sentencing alternative programs in Bucks County, Montgomery County, and the surrounding counties.